zaidaslam99/Tea_Station_Project/README.md

 </div>
 </section>
 ```
-As you can tell we have declared a section tag and within it, we have two different article tags which are both within a div tag.
+As you can tell we have declared a section tag and within it we have two different article tags which are both within a div tag.
 This format ultimately dictates what you see on the screen.
-Within each article, we have div tags that are used, so we can call our CSS to style them.
+Within each article we have div tags that are used, we use CSS to style our div tag.
 The best way to describe what is going on is to imagine a square within a square within a square.
 This overall is the core concept design when it comes to the HTML part of this code.
 Each of the sections that we are working with is going to be replicating this simple concept.
 However, depending on the sections our article tag ratios to content will fluctuate.

 ### CSS Portion